bestie/festoon/README.md

 * Method reflection methods such as `#public_methods` etc
 * Consider delegation of `#trust`, `#untrust`, `#taint`, `#untaint`, `#freeze`
-* `#inspect` method which has readable output and does not attempt to hide the objects composed nature.
+* `#inspect` method which has readable output and does not attempt to hide the object's composed nature.
 Potentially offer a set of strategies for this.
 * Recursive `#dup`?
 * Hash equality
 * Rename `@thing`